iandk/pymon/README.md

 4. Keyword Check: Verifies if a specific keyword is present or absent in the response content of an HTTP(s) request.

 ## Installation
+You have two options for running the script: running it in the background, which will automatically monitor for status changes, or running it in the terminal with a graphical output.

+###  Background Service
+To run the script as a background service, follow the steps below:

 1. Clone the repository to your local machine: